Site icon Billing & Credentialing Cranberry Twp. (Pittsburgh)

 Home NurseHome infusion therapy is a treatment option that allows patients to receive intravenous (IV) medications, fluids, or nutrition at home.
 This approach has become increasingly popular as it offers convenience, promotes patient independence, and reduces healthcare costs associated with prolonged hospital stays.
 However, to ensure proper reimbursement and accurate billing, healthcare providers must understand and utilize the appropriate Current Procedural Terminology (CPT) codes specific to home infusion therapy services.

-This article aims to provide a comprehensive overview of the CPT codes commonly used in home infusion therapy billing.
-It will cover the different categories of codes, their descriptions, and their applications in various home infusion therapy scenarios.
+We offer a comprehensive overview of the CPT codes commonly used in home infusion therapy billing.
+It’ll cover the different categories of codes, their descriptions, and their applications in various home infusion therapy scenarios.

 Understanding CPT Codes